-- These values reflect the median 3 % energy saving achieved through providing consumption information to users according to an analysis by Togeby and Zvingilaite26 of a total of 40 studies.
-The analysis distinguishes studies of direct (e.g. readable in-building displays) and indirect (e.g. postal) feedback on consumption.
-Quality criteria were applied to all studies to ensure that the overall median was not skewed towards an undocumented exogenous factor.
-With the best studies rated 3 on a scale from 1-3, the quality criteria applied were as follows: Duration of feedback study minimum one year's duration. - Sample size minimum 100 participants (with some exceptions if the results were statistically significant). - Test design with control group and with data on consumpton before and after service introduction. - Socioeconomic factors and participant self-selection are controlled for either using a control group or by statistical analysis of background data. - Statistical significance of results (checked for the best studies).
+- Duration of feedback study minimum one year's duration. - Sample size minimum 100 participants (with some exceptions where results were statistically significant). - Test design with control group and with data on consumption before and after service introduction. - Socioeconomic factors and participant self-selection are controlled for either using a control group or by statistical analysis of background data. - Statistical significance of results.